RFA Brambleleaf (A81): Operational history

-On 18 November 1983, Brambleleaf sailed along with the assault ship HMS Fearless to support Operation Offcut, providing naval support for British troops in the multi-national force in the Lebanon.
+On 18 November 1983, Brambleleaf sailed along with the assault ship HMS Fearless to support Operation Offcut, providing naval support for British troops in the multi-national force in Lebanon.

 In 2003, Brambleleaf was one of 13 RFA ships deployed in support of the second Gulf War.

 On 18 August 2009 she was towed to Ghent for scrapping.

+Battle honours

+On 29 August 1984 Brambleleaf received her Falklands Islands 1982 Battle honour, presented by Mr A. Kemp, Director Ships and Fuel (DST (SF)).